The Client

 Budget

-Out on deck is a social area for enjoying an aperitif or a pre-dinner snack, while the flybridge offers space for sunbathing, relaxing or taking a turn at sailing the yacht.
-OPAL also comes equipped with bikes, wakeboards, and paddle boards.
+Out on deck is a social area for enjoying an aperitif or a pre-dinner snack, while the huge flybridge offers space for sunbathing, relaxing or taking a turn at sailing the yacht. n+1 also comes equipped with water-skis, E-Foil, 2 x Sea Bobs , paddle boards, and snorkelling gear.

 First Impressions